Applying for Federal Tuition Assistance (TA)

 When can I apply for TA and what is the application deadline?

 Each branch of service has their own enrollment and deadline rules.
 Follow the guidelines for your military branch.

 Deadlines: For most services, TA must be applied for and approved before the first day of classes.
 However, don't wait until the last minute.
 Some branches are more lenient than others and are willing to approve TA up to the day before classes, while some branches require all applications be submitted no later than 7 days before classes start.
 Follow KU's published deadline.

 - TA traditionally pays up to 16 credits a fiscal year (the government’s fiscal year runs from Oct 20XX thru Sep 20XX).

 - Students can decide how many TA credits they want to use during the FY for Fall, Spring, and Summer classes, up to the 16 credit maximum.

 - TA traditionally pays $250 per credit, up to the maximum threshold per fiscal year.
 TA pays for tuition only, fees are not included.
 The per credit amount and maximum threshold varies per military branch and can change each fiscal year.

 - Payment is made directly to the school (Educational Institution)

-- A courtesy credit is applied to your account after you submit your TA Authorization/Approval to the KU TA Coordinator.
+- A courtesy credit is applied to your account after you complete all TAR steps.